Alimenti e Ingredienti Prebiotici: Il Carburante Buono per il Tuo Intestino

 • Origin: derived from lactose

-• Primary Use: infant formulas, but also in bars and beverages
+• Prevalent usage: infant formulas, but also in bars and beverages

 • Effects: beneficial for intestinal motility and flora in children